Juliet Barker

 Weill Cornell Medicine/ NewYork-Presbyterian

 Dr Barker has performed hematopoietic stem cell transplantation for over 25 years.
-Her research has investigated strategies to extend allogeneic transplantation to racial/ ethnic minorities and other underserved patients using alternative stem cell sources with a special focus on neonatal cord blood (CB).
+She is currently the Director of the Bone Marrow Transplant and Cell Therapy Program at Weill Cornell Medicine/NewYork-Presbyterian (WCM/NYP).
+As Program Director, her aim is to extend access to state-of-the-art transplantation and cell therapy to all patients including the under-served, and conduct or facilitate research spanning bench-to-bedside clinical translation of novel therapies to strategies to improve the delivery of complex cancer care to under-served groups including the elderly or those with diagnoses previously considered ineligible for treatment.
+She also has an ongoing career interest in the mentorship of trainees, faculty and other health care professionals.
+Her own research has investigated strategies to extend allogeneic transplantation to racial/ ethnic minorities and other underserved patients using alternative stem cell sources with a special focus on neonatal cord blood (CB).
 Dr Barker has pioneered multiple approaches that have under-scored modern CB transplantation.
-Since 2005, her work has highlighted the need to study the access of diverse ancestral groups to curative allogeneic transplantation.
-Having previously acted as an advisor to the National Marrow Donor Program, Dr Barker is now a member of the U.S. government HRSA Advisory Council on Blood Stem Cell Transplantation, and she Chairs the National Cord Blood Network consortium.
-As Director of the Bone Marrow Transplant and Cellular Therapy Program at Weill Cornell Medicine/NewYork-Presbyterian (WCM/NYP), her aim is to facilitate the extension of access to state-of-the-art transplantation and cellular therapy to all patients including the under-served, conduct research including strategies to improve the delivery of complex cancer care, and continue her career of mentoring trainees, faculty and other health care professionals in this field.
+Her work has highlighted the need to study access of diverse ancestral groups to curative allogeneic transplantation.
+Having previously acted as an advisor to the National Marrow Donor Program and a member of the U.S. government HRSA Advisory Council on Blood Stem Cell Transplantation, she now Chairs the National Cord Blood Network consortium.

 Sessions